hesbornO/printf/README.md

 - [x] Handle conversion specifier ```p```.
 - [ ] Handle flag characters ```+```, space, and ```#``` for non-custom conversion specifiers.
 - [ ] Handle length modifiers ```l``` and ```h``` for non-custom conversion specifiers.
-- [ ] Handle the field width for non custom conversion specifiers.
+- [ ] Handle the field width for non-custom conversion specifiers.
 - [ ] Handle the precision for non-custom conversion specifiers.
 - [ ] Handle the ```0``` flag character for non-custom conversion specifiers.
 - [x] Handle the custom conversion specifier ```r``` that prints the reversed string.